pyca/cryptography/docs/hazmat/primitives/asymmetric/rsa.rst

         :param fmt: A value from the
             :class:`~cryptography.hazmat.primitives.serialization.Format` enum.

-        :param encryption_type: An instance of an object conforming to the :class:`~cryptography.hazmat.primitives.serialization.KeySerializationEncryption`
+        :param encryption_algorithm: An instance of an object conforming to the :class:`~cryptography.hazmat.primitives.serialization.KeySerializationEncryption`
             interface.